Synthesizing Performance Constraints for Evaluating and Improving Code Efficiency: Experiments

 \subsection{Setup}

-\para{Test generation baselines.} We evaluate \bench tests against four benchmarks.
-The first two serve to compare the efficacy of our performance-stressing inputs.
-Specifically, we consider (1) \evalperf~\cite{liu-colm24}, which uses LLMs to synthesize a parameterized input generator and progressively scales input size until a predefined timeout or out of memory.
-Since our dataset lacks canonical reference implementations, we consider two variants: \evalperfslow, which uses the slowest solution as the reference, and \evalperfrandom, which uses a random solution.
-The second baseline is \textit{\tgprompt} following the recent work ~\cite{du2024mercury,peng2025coffecodeefficiencybenchmark,huang-neurips24-effibench} that instructs an \llm to directly synthesize the performance test generator given the problem specification and its constraints.
+\para{Test generation baselines.} We evaluate \bench tests (generated by \tool) against the following three representative baselines (two LLM-based and one fuzzing-based): \textbf{\evalperf}~\cite{liu-colm24}, which uses LLMs to synthesize a parameterized input generator controlled by the input size parameter \textit{scale}.
+Since \evalperf requires one canonical program as the reference implementation in the prompt, while our dataset has multiple ground-truth solutions per problem, we use the slowest and a randomly sampled solution as the reference implementation, forming two variants \evalperfslow and \evalperfrandom. \textbf{\tgprompt}~\cite{du2024mercury,peng2025coffecodeefficiencybenchmark,huang-neurips24-effibench}, a direct prompting technique following recent works~\cite{du2024mercury,peng2025coffecodeefficiencybenchmark,huang-neurips24-effibench} which instructs an LLM to directly synthesize the performance test generator given the problem specification. \textbf{\perffuzz}~\cite{lemieux_issta2018}, which is a state-of-the-art performance fuzzing tool that uses a performance-aware coverage metric that tracks the hit count of each control flow graph edge in the target program to search for inputs that either reach new edges or hit known edges more.

 \para{Utility baselines.} To measure the utility of our generated tests, we consider two scenarios that \bench can help.
 The first scenario is to provide execution feedback to help LLMs further optimize the code.
 We consider \textit{\effilearner}~\cite{huang-neurips24}, an iterative code efficiency optimization based on test-driven execution feedback to guide the \llm in refining its generated code.
 The second scenario is to evaluate (ideally more precisely) existing code optimization approaches.
 We consider running \bench against \pie~\cite{shypula-iclr24}, an \llm-based code optimization that finetunes the \llm on slow and fast code pairs, which relied on correctness tests to evaluate its performance improvements.